7th Time Loop

 is a Japanese light novel series written by Touko Amekawa.
 The series originated on the Shōsetsuka ni Narō website in February 2020, before being published in print with illustrations by Wan Hachipisu by Overlap beginning in October 2020.
-As of November 2021, four volumes have been released.
+As of December 2023, six volumes have been released.
 A manga adaptation with illustrations by Hinoki Kino began serialization on the Comic Gardo website in December 2020.
-As of June 2022, the series' individual chapters have been collected into three volumes.
+As of February 2024, the series' individual chapters have been collected into six volumes.
+An anime television series adaptation produced by Studio Kai and Hornets aired from January to March 2024.